MathieuFortune/mathieufortune.github.io/_posts/2016-06-10-uxflupa-workshop.markdown

 3 test were choosen to allow participants experiment the first MVP (minimum viable product) iteration of the 1001pharmacies.com funnel.

 These tests were held by 3 people with one computer.
-An interviewer, an interviewed and an observer.
+An interviewer, an interviewee and an observer.

 The first test consisted in better know people who were tested with a mini exploratory survey.